Gonorrhoea

 Treatment advice

-- Sharing of anti-microbial resistance genetic material between bacteria and reduced drug penetration to pharyngeal mucosa makes it the most likely site of treatment failure.
+- Sharing of antimicrobial resistance genetic material between bacteria and reduced drug penetration to pharyngeal mucosa makes it the most likely site of treatment failure.

 - Dual antibiotic treatment is recommended to create a pharmacological barrier to the development of more widespread resistance to treatment.